A construction of antisymmetric modular forms for Weil representations

-The spaces $M_k(\rho^*)$ of modular forms of weight $k$ are always finite-dimensional and their dimensions can be calculated with the Riemann-Roch theorem.
-Applying the Riemann-Roch theorem directly leads to a formula which is not very efficient.
-However the special case of Riemann-Roch for Weil representations has been of particular interest and better results are available.
-The formula below for antisymmetric weights is derived from theorem 2.1 of \cite{DHS}:
+The spaces $M_k(\rho^*)$ of modular forms of weight $k$ are always finite-dimensional and their dimensions can be calculated with some effort with the Riemann-Roch theorem.
+An effective formula (in terms of certain Gauss sums, which can be computed with only one iteration over $A$) that is valid for both symmetric and antisymmetric weights appears as Theorem 2.1 of \cite{DHS}. \\